Version 1.2 — Last updated June 24, 2026

 - Vercel — hosting for marketing site, dashboard, audit log

-- Vast.ai — GPU compute for the Ollama judge model
+- Vast.ai — GPU compute for the AI judge

 - Helius (planned for production) — Solana RPC infrastructure